narinearraul/branchfiles/README.md

 ## Prerequisites
 - Project needs to be a git repository
 - Current branch needs to be different from the deafult branch (plugin diffs based on default branch)
+- Current branch will need to have modified files - diff from default branch